liquidbox/silex-plates/README.md

 * <strong>plates.functions</strong> (optional): A collection of template functions to register.
 * <strong>plates.extension.asset</strong> (optional): The asset extension directory to load that adds the ability to create "cache busted" asset URLs.

-The unlisted parameter <code>plates.path</code> is an alias of <code>plates.directory</code> and only exists to offer drop-in support of package [<code>rych/silex-plates-provider</code>](https://packagist.org/packages/rych/silex-plates-provider).
-Its use is discouraged and will be removed in the next major update.

 ## Services

 * <strong>plates</strong>: The [<code>Engine</code>](http://platesphp.com/engine) instance.
 The main way of interacting with Plates.<br />